-Usually when we think of cropping images in Photoshop, we think of cropping them as a rectangle or a square.
-And if we're using Photoshop's Crop Tool, we don't really have any other options.
+When cropping images in Photoshop, we usually think of rectangle or squares.
+That's because the Crop Tool in Photoshop has no other options.
 But who says we need to use the Crop Tool?
-Photoshop makes it just as easy to crop a photo using a selection tool.
-To crop an image to a circle, we'll use the Elliptical Marquee Tool.
-I'll be using Photoshop CC here but any recent version of Photoshop will work.
+Photoshop makes it just as easy to crop images using selection tools.
+And to crop an image in a circle, the Elliptical Marquee Tool is all we need.

 Let's get started!